milvus-io/milvus-docs/site/en/userGuide/bulk_insert.md

 ### Check task state

-Since the bulk-insert API is asynchronous, you need to check whether a data-import task is complete.
+Since the bulk-insert API is asynchronous, you might need to check whether a data-import task is complete.
 Milvus provides a **BulkInsertState** object to hold the details of a data-import task and you can use the get-bulk-insert-state API to retrieve this object using the programming language of your choice.

 In the flavor of PyMilvus, you can use [`get_bulk_insert_state()`](https://milvus.io/api-reference/pymilvus/v2.2.2/Utility/get_bulk_insert_state().md).
 For Java SDK, use [`getBulkInsertState()`](https://milvus.io/api-reference/java/v2.2.3/BulkInsert/getBulkInsertState().md).